SurgVidLM: Towards Multi-grained Surgical Video Understanding with Large Language Model: Introduction

-Recently, extensive progress has been made on video understanding in computer vision field~\cite{chandrasegaran2025hourvideo,zhang2023llama,li2024groundinggpt,zhang2025videollama,li2023videochat}.
-However, these model face challenges when directly applied to surgical domain due to their reliance on general video datasets, which differ significantly from the complex, domain-specific context inherent in surgical procedures~\cite{chen2024vs}.
-In the surgical scenario, LLaVA-Surg~\cite{li2024llava} proposes the Surg-QA dataset, comprising 102K video-instruction pairs.
-However, Surg-QA is not publicly available.
-Although Surgical-LLaVA~\cite{jin2024surgical} achieves the integration of image and video visual representations for video understanding, it is fine-tuned using image-based annotations.
-Moreover, existing studies only focus on full video understanding without delving into fine-grained video tasks.
-In this case, models can hardly analyze a specific process or detail within a surgical procedure.
-Due to computational resource constraints, Vid-LLMs extract visual information by low-frequency sampling of video frames, which inevitably results in the loss of critical local information essential for fine-grained video understanding~\cite{nie2024slowfocus,zhang2023video}.
-If Vid-LLMs can locate the time of video clips related to questions and sample frames at a higher frequency specifically, the visual information will be better extracted, thereby facilitating more precise fine-grained analysis.
+Recently, extensive progress has been made on video understanding in the computer vision field~\cite{chandrasegaran2025hourvideo,zhang2025videollama,lin2023video, li2023videochat, zhang2023video}.
+However, they face challenges when directly applied to the surgical scenario due to their reliance on general video datasets, which differ significantly from the complex, domain-specific context inherent in surgical procedures~\cite{chen2024vs}.
+In the surgical scenario, there are some efforts on the construction of large-scale video-instruction datasets and the integration of image and video visual representations for improved video understanding~\cite{li2024llava, jin2024surgical}.
+However, these approaches remain constrained by limited data accessibility or the reliance on image-based annotations for fine-tuning.
+Additionally, surgical procedures are inherently multi-stage and dynamic, involving a sequence of complex, interdependent steps~\cite{bai2024ossar}.
+General video understanding methods that focus on full video understanding have difficulty understanding multi-step interactions and reasoning over visual and textual knowledge.
+To address this, datasets with multi-grained video-text annotations are essential for enabling Vid-LLMs to perform precise surgical video reasoning.
+Due to computational resource constraints, Vid-LLMs extract visual information by low-frequency sampling of video frames, which inevitably results in the loss of critical local information essential for fine-grained video understanding~\cite{nie2024slowfocus}.
+If Vid-LLMs can locate the time of video clips related to questions and sample frames at a higher frequency, specifically, the visual information will be better extracted and preserved, thereby facilitating more precise fine-grained analysis.